SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/02-Handling-Events-with-DOM.md

 | mousedown | touchcancel | dragstart / drop |  |  | reset |
 | mouseup |  |  |  |  |  |

-Let us have look at the Event Object now.
+Let us have a look at the Event Object now.

 The **event object** is automatically passed to the **event handler function** to provide extra features and information.